icebaker/sublime-nano-bots/README.md

 ## Commands

-After installation, you will have the following commands available in the pallet command:
+After installation, you will have the following commands available in the command pallet:

 - 🤖 Nano Bots: [Prompt](#prompt)
 - 🤖 Nano Bots: [Apply](#apply)